Cristina Vane

 Cristina Vane is a country blues singer, guitarist, banjoist and songwriter.
-She has been influenced by Skip James, Robert Johnson, Blind Willie Johnson, Alanis Morissette and Rory Block.<ref name= Vane has released two albums, both released by Red Parlor Records.
+She has been influenced by Skip James, Robert Johnson, Blind Willie Johnson, Alanis Morissette and Rory Block.
+Vane has released two albums, released by Red Parlor Records.
 Vane noted "I write and perform original music inspired by old-time blues, country, and folk music".

 Life and career

 She was born in Turin, Italy, to a Sicilian-American father and a Guatemalan mother.
 She grew up in Europe, moving between Walton-on-Thames in England, then France and Italy, before relocating to the United States for her university education when aged 18.
 Over this time span her introduction to music started with piano and the recorder in first grade, before moving on to the flute in middle school.
 She also sang in school choirs, and took voice and guitar lessons for around two years.
 By high school, Vane started writing songs for fun.
 She first encountered slide guitar when performing at a weekly gig in Camden, London, when on her summer's break from university.
-She also played at the Half Moon, Putney, London, during those times.
-She graduated from Princeton University with a degree in Comparative Literature, and then moved to Los Angeles where she worked at McCabe's Guitar Shop.
+She also played at the Half Moon, Putney, London.
+She graduated from Princeton University with a degree in Comparative Literature, then moved to Los Angeles where she worked at McCabe's Guitar Shop.
 Those latter years steered her into a deeper examination of fingerstyle guitar playing and country blues, which led towards old-time music and bluegrass, adding her own clawhammer banjo playing to more regular guitar work.
 During her time in Southern California, Vane drew songwriting inspiration from musicians including Skip James, Robert Johnson and Blind Willie Johnson.